 In all cases, the very best material for brewery drain lines is stainless steel.
 It doesn’t corrode, won’t melt, lasts forever- and costs a fortune.
 I know that pretty much none of us can afford that.

-In my years at Deschutes, we would frequently tear up old sections of floor and drain piping for expansions.
-I would always pay attention to the old piping.
-How has it held up after years of high use in a brewery?
+In my years at Deschutes, we would frequently tear up old sections of floor and drain piping for expansions and I would always inspect the old piping.
+How has it held up after years of high use?
 Surprisingly, in my experience common ABS piping in gravity drain lines below a slab have held up great.
 Under a brewhouse no problem.
 Cellar drains no problem.
 This is after 10+ years of heavy duty use.

 Not bad, the 1st choice is the most expensive and the 2nd choice is the cheapest.

 However ABS isn’t perfect.
-I know of a major craft brewer who had to dig up & replace their under slab drain pipes because they melted during a major brewhouse spill.
-Digging up the slab in a finished, tiled brewhouse is not pretty.
-That line was replaced with stainless steel.
+A major craft brewer had to dig up & replace their under slab drain pipes because they melted during a major brewhouse spill.
+Digging up the slab in a finished, tiled brewhouse is expensive and of course they replaced that pipe with stainless steel.
 This can happen with just about any plastic pipe, not just ABS.
-If you do want to use a thermoplastic pipe, CPVC would work but at some point the cost will compare to stainless.
+If you want to use a thermoplastic pipe, CPVC would work but at some point the cost will compare to stainless.

 If you learn one thing by reading this post let it be this.
 Do not use ductile iron piping in your brewery drain lines.
-Big carbuncles form in the pipe like a barnacle.
-They’re hard, sharp and willing to catch anything floating by.
+Large, hard, sharp carbuncles form in the pipe like a barnacle and will catch anything floating by.
 Not good.

 At Deschutes we had about 400′ of 4” PVC piping buried 3-4′ below grade between the lift station and the treatment facility.
-Even with a soft start on the lift station pumps the glued joints kept breaking, one by one, after several years of operation.
+Even with a soft start on the lift station pumps the glued joints kept breaking, one by one, over several years.
 Each time that would happen we would dig up the parking lot, fix the joint, backfill, and repair the asphalt.
 Every 20 feet.
-The long term fix for something like that is to pull a new tube through the existing pipe.
+The long term fix for something like that is to pull a new tube through the existing pipe- or dig it all up and start over.
 Expensive.
-Much more expensive than doing it right the first time.
+Just do it right the first time.